dmratcliffe/csv-replenishment-server/README.md

 ## Building

 Make sure you NPM install for the backend and the frontend folders.
-Running the quickbuild.sh will compile the frontend, move ingit pusto the backend and setup test data.
-Then build inside ./backend will compile everything together and drop one exe
+Running the quickbuild.sh will compile the frontend, move it into the static folder for the backedn, and then setup some test data.
+Then to compile the exe, build inside ./backend will compile everything together and drop one exe with no dependeincies.
+The first run will drop the config and folder structure.

 ### Config: